Arizona Probate Document Preparation

 - We will schedule an initial intake meeting where we will gather all of the necessary information from you to begin a filing.

 - We prepare paperwork for your appointment as personal representative, which is the first step during the probate process.
 We will prepare all necessary documents.
-Each situation is unique so the length of time the process takes may vary.
+Each situation is unique so the length of time this process takes may vary.

-- Once you have been given the right to act as personal representative, we will help catalogue and inventory the estate.
+- Once you have been given the right to act as personal representative, we can help catalogue and inventory the estate.
 After everything is inventoried, the catalogue list will be filed with the court.

 - Once the court approves the inventory of the estate, the estate must be distributed.
 Managing the distribution of the estate is the responsibility of the court appointed representative.
 If any real property needs to be transferred, we will help with all necessary paperwork.

 - We will help file a Closing Statement with the court, which is the final step in the process.
 After the closing statement is submitted, a judge must make final approval before the case can be considered completely closed.

 How long does Probate typically take?

 For uncontested Arizona probate, the process usually takes three to five months if the court appointed representative hires someone to assist them.
 For those who do not use professional help, the process can take as long as a year due to mistakes and misunderstandings.
 Also, if probate is filed incorrectly, there is a risk that assets might be lost to the state.
 Although probate is seemingly straight forward, even small clerical errors can result in extreme delays.